About

 Rick at rest

 His roles as a parent of young children and an author of scientific publications means he is in the habit of speaking about himself in the third person.
-He is socially liberal and leans towards free markets with a few pragmatic caveats.
-He therefore considers himself to be a classical liberal, but not a conservative, which makes it difficult come election-time.
 Sometimes Ricky sports a scruffy beard, sometimes he doesn’t.
+Now that he’s living in New York, he will probably find occasion to wear his rex walking hat more often.
 When he visits the dentist, he enters a zen-like state approaching total relaxation, which is the only reason he bothers going for a regular check-up.

-Ricky holds a Ph.D. in computer science from the University of Queensland, and he works at NICTA, Australia’s ICT Centre of Excellence, where he performs a mix of research, customer development, government and industry liaison and, of course, software engineering.
-He advocates learning through experimentation and is therefore particularly attracted to the methods espoused by the Lean Startup movement as a guide for starting up, well, anything.
+Ricky holds a Ph.D. in computer science from the University of Queensland, and previously worked at NICTA, Australia’s ICT Centre of Excellence, where he performed a mix of research, customer development, government and industry liaison and, of course, software engineering.
+He loves learning through experimentation which has resulted in injuries and failed businesses, as well as a moderately successful one.
+He is fond of the news, so he once started a tiny tech news site for Brisbane and Queensland called The Tech Street Journal; although he is no longer involved, it is still running today.

-Likes: football (the round ball kind, in case clarification is needed), Devonshire tea, caramel latté (hey, don’t judge me!), The Beatles, The Cat Empire, travelling, fast food, slow food, all food, the news.
+Likes: football (the round ball kind, in case clarification is needed), Devonshire tea, Australian style lattés, The Beatles, The Cat Empire, travelling, fast food, slow food, all food, the news.

 Dislikes: political correctness, irrational fear, green eggs and ham.